 In this short and easy to follow article we show you how to sharpen a woodworking chisel.

 First things first, you're going to need the right tools for the job.
-We recommend using a honing guide like the one included in the guide below.
+We recommend using a honing guide like the Stanley 0-16-050.

 For most of us, chisels are a handy wee tool to have lying around.
 They're useful for a wide variety of tasks, whether you're a professional carpentar or a DIY'er looking for something handy to open a paint cant with!